 Sarah E. Nash has served as a member of our board of directors since 2006.
-Ms. Nash also currently serves on the boards of directors of Knoll Inc. and Blackbaud Inc. From 2000 until her retirement in 2005, Ms. Nash served as Vice Chairman of JPMorgan Chase & Co.'s Investment Bank where she was responsible for the firm's client relationships.
+Ms. Nash also currently serves on the boards of directors of Blackbaud Inc., Knoll Inc., HBD Industries, Inc. (a private company) and Irving Oil Limited (a private company).
+From 2000 until her retirement in 2005, Ms. Nash served as Vice Chairman of JPMorgan Chase & Co.'s Investment Bank where she was responsible for the firm's client relationships.
 Prior to that, Ms. Nash was the Regional Executive and Co-Head of Investment Banking for North America at JPMorgan Chase & Co.
 Previously, Ms. Nash served on the board of directors of Pathmark Stores, Inc. from 2005 to 2009 and AbitibiBowater from 2010 to 2011.
-Ms. Nash also serves as a Trustee for the New York-Presbyterian

-Hospital, a Trustee of Washington and Lee University and on the boards of The New York Historical Society, The New York Restoration Project and the Business Leadership Council of The City University of New York.
+Ms. Nash also serves as a Trustee for the New York-Presbyterian Hospital, a Trustee of Washington and Lee University and on the boards of The New York Restoration Project and the Business Leadership Council of The City University of New York.
 Ms. Nash holds a B.A. from Vassar College.
 We believe that Ms. Nash is qualified to serve on our board of directors due to her financial expertise, her experience serving on the boards of other public and private companies and her management background as an executive in the financial services industry.

-Michael E. Porter, Ph.D. has served as a member of our board of directors since December 2010 and has been a strategy advisor to us since 1999.
+Michael E. Porter, Ph.D. has served as a member of our board of directors since December 2010.
+Dr. Porter was also a strategy advisor to us from 1999 until he joined our board in December 2010.
 Dr. Porter is the Bishop William Lawrence University Professor at Harvard Business School and has been on the faculty at Harvard Business School since 1973.
-Dr. Porter also serves on the board of directors of PTC Inc. and served on the board of directors of Thermo Fisher Scientific Inc. from 2001 to 2012.
+Dr. Porter also serves on the boards of directors of PTC Inc. and The Scotts Miracle-Gro Company and served on the board of directors of Thermo Fisher Scientific Inc. from 2001 to 2012.
 Dr. Porter has written extensively on healthcare delivery and has worked with leading healthcare providers in multiple countries and with government leaders on healthcare policy issues.
 Dr. Porter holds a Ph.D. in business economics from Harvard University, an M.B.A. from Harvard Business School and a B.S.E. from Princeton University.
 We believe that Dr. Porter is qualified to serve on our board of directors due to his expertise in corporate strategy, healthcare delivery and the development of companies in the life sciences industry, as well as his experience as an advisor and consultant to many leading companies globally, including a range of healthcare and pharmaceutical companies.